Walking in London: Guided walks

 Several companies provide guided walking tours around parts of London.
 These walks are aimed primarily at tourists and the guide will often be an expert in a particular area.
 Such walks are often themed, such as 'Haunted London' or 'London of Jack the Ripper'.
-It is also possible to download a tourist guide of London onto an MP3 player or use mobile phone-based services.
+In addition to traditional tours, some operators focus on the city's social history and lesser-known landmarks.
+It is also possible to download a tourist guide of London onto an MP3 player or use phone-based services.

 A number of organisations also offer self-guided walks, including the London Gardens Trust's "A walk through the City of London", and a variety listed by the Ramblers' Inner London Group.